 - Timely parent notification (by phone & documented in writing)

-- Verbal redirection
+- · Verbal redirection

 - Special assignment

 - Behavior contract

 - Confiscation of electronic device

 - Mediation

 - Parent/Student/Teacher conference

 - Loss of classroom privilege

 - Classroom meeting

 - Referral to school counselor

 - Change of classroom seating

-- Teacher assigned detention - Student conference
+- Teacher assigned detention

+- Student conference

-LEVEL II
+Level II

 Level II offenses are misbehaviors whose frequency or seriousness disrupts the learning climate of the school and/or classroom.
 These infractions can result from the continuation of Level I misbehaviors and/or include new offenses.
-The educational consequences are serious enough to require disciplinary action taken by administration personnel.
+The educational consequences are serious enough to require disciplinary action taken by administrative personnel.
 Repeated or more serious instances of misbehavior at this level raise the offense to a higher level.

-Examples of Level II Violation Including but not Limited to:
+Examples of Level II Violations Including but not Limited to:

-- Repeated Level I Violations or Level I with aggravating circumstances - Failure to complete assigned Level I discipline - Major dress code violation or repeated violations - Inappropriate face coverings/mask violation and/or refusal to adhere to mask guidelines as it pertains to the District's Health and Safety Plan - Refusal to follow social distancing guidelines as it pertains to the District's Health and Safety Plan - Minor disruption in school such as horse playing, play fighting, verbal altercation, etc. - Failure to properly identify to teachers and/or staff - Falsification of documents, statements, and/or misrepresentation of parent/guardian - Loitering in an unauthorized area - Failure to attend class, leaving class without authorization, presence in unauthorized areas - Leaving school without authorization - Verbal/non-verbal flagrant disrespect toward teachers and staff - Agitating/instigating comments between students - Use of obscene language/gestures toward others - Possession of matches, lighters - Use/possession of tobacco and/or related products, look-alike products (first offense)
+- Repeated Level I Violations or Level I with aggravating circumstances - Failure to complete assigned Level I discipline - Major dress code violation or repeated violations - Refusal to follow the District's Health and Safety Plan guidelines to include but not limited to intentional acts that may endanger the safety of others - · Minor disruption in school such as horse playing, play fighting, verbal altercation, etc. - Failure to properly identify oneself to teachers and/or staff - Falsification of documents, statements, and/or misrepresentation of parent/guardian - Loitering in an unauthorized area - Failure to attend class, leaving class without authorization, presence in unauthorized areas - Leaving school without authorization - Verbal/non-verbal flagrant disrespect toward teachers and staff - Agitating/instigating comments between students - Use of obscene language/gestures toward others - Possession of matches, lighters - Use/possession of tobacco and/or related products, look alike products (first offense) - Use/possession of vapes, vaping materials and/or related products, look alike products (first offense)